dbohdan/tinyfts/README.md

 make
 ```

 3\.
 Create a tinyfts search database from the Tcler's Wiki database.
+The
+repository includes an import tool that supports Wikit databases.
 Depending
-on the hardware, this may take up to several minutes with an input database
+on your hardware, this may take up to several minutes with an input database
 size in the hundreds of megabytes.

 ```sh